What Do Moles Eat? Their Diet Explained

 Mole pups rely solely on their mother’s milk for the first month of life.

 Mole babies, or pups, are born naked and completely blind.
 As such, they’re completely reliant on their mother when they are born.
-However, they will reach adult size by around 3 weeks old, and become completely self-sufficient by around 6 weeks old.
+They will reach adult size by around eight to nine weeks old, but are completely self-sufficient by around six weeks old.
 Until they are around a month old, mole pups subsist only on their mother’s milk.
 If you encounter a baby mole in the wild, you’ll want to leave it alone in case its mother comes looking for it.
 In the case that you end up caring for a baby mole, you can feed it kitten formula.
 This is only necessary if the mole has no fur and is less than a month old.
 If the mole pup has fur, then it’s fine to feed it a diet of earthworms, beetles, and grubs.
 Once a mole is around a month old, it will eat the same diet as an adult mole.